agentic-hub/tools/README.md

-# Agentic Tools Hub
+# AgenticHub

-A centralized platform for managing and generating tools for AI agents.
-This project standardizes connection implementations, reduces development overhead, and simplifies long-term maintenance complexity.
+**One library for all connectors for LangChain**

+AgenticHub is a comprehensive collection of standardized tools and connectors for LangChain-powered AI agents.
+It provides a unified interface to interact with 90+ external services and APIs, eliminating the need to manage multiple libraries and dependencies.

 ## 📋 Table of Contents